xnaxe29/dust_extinction_estimator/README.md

 The code is free to use for all.
-Thank you for using the code and please feel free to contact me at - 'ranjan_adarsh@yahoo.com' for any comments, suggestions and bugs.
+Thank you for using the code and please feel free to contact me at - 'ranjan_adarsh@yahoo.com' for any comments, suggestions and intimation of any bugs.